-Whether you are a professional speaker looking to create memorable moments for your audience, a CEO or HR director looking for innovative ways to re-energize your employees, or perhaps a customer service director wanting to enhance the experiences of customers, you will benefit from the Heath brothers’ insights in this book.
-When you reflect on what goes into creating defining moments, you will start to spot ways to create them everywhere.
+Whether you are a professional speaker looking to create memorable moments for your audience, a CEO or HR director looking for innovative ways to re-energize your employees, or perhaps a customer service director wanting to enhance experiences to delight customers, you will benefit from the Heath brothers’ insights in this book.
+When you reflect on what goes into creating moments that matter, you will start to spot ways to create them everywhere.

 What are the elements of a defining moment?